Willow Dawn Becker

 Much of the training of a crime scene investigator comes from on the job experience, either through law enforcement work, internships or entry level positions.

 As with forensic scientists, there is no legal requirement for certification in crime scene investigation.
-However, certification as a CSI can help in obtaining jobs, particularly for those that are new to the career.
-CSI certification is available from organizations like the International Association for Identification (IAI), the International Crime Scene Investigators Association (ICSIA), and the American College of Forensic Examiners Institute (ACFEI).
+However, CSI certification can help in obtaining jobs, particularly for those that are new to the career.
+Certification is available from organizations like the International Association for Identification (IAI), and the International Crime Scene Investigators Association (ICSIA).

 Both forensic scientists and crime scene investigators are classified as “Forensic Science Technicians” by the BLS.
 Unfortunately, New Mexico is not the state with the highest demand for forensic scientists.
-According to the BLS, in May 2014 between 30 and 70 forensic science technicians were employed in New Mexico during that time period.
-The occupation overall is expected to grow by 6% through the year 2022, which is a bit slower than the average pace for all occupations.
-In New Mexico, that rate is only predicted to be about 4%.
+According to the BLS 230 forensic science technicians were employed in New Mexico in 2016.
+The occupation overall is expected to grow by 17 percent through the year 2026, which is a significantly faster than the average pace for all occupations, which sits at just 7 percent.
+In New Mexico, the rate of growth is expected to be 21 percent, meaning more jobs could become available year after year.

-The median annual salary for a forensic science technician in the U.S. is $55,400 according to BLS data as reported on O*Net OnLine.
+The median annual salary for a forensic science technician in the U.S. is $57,850 (BLS 2016).
 The expected salaries for forensic science technicians in New Mexico are as follows:

 The highest concentration of jobs for forensic scientists tend to be in more densely populated areas.
 New Mexico consist of large swaths of rural land that is not densely populated (the state is ranked 45th in the U.S. for population density), therefore most of the forensic science jobs are likely to be concentrated in cities like Albuquerque and Las Cruces, which are the two most populous cities.

-There are any reasons why a forensic science student may prefer or require online coursework.
+There are many reasons why a forensic science student may prefer or require online coursework.
 There are schools around the country that can accommodate these determined learners, including programs based in New Mexico.

 It should certainly be noted that even those programs that take place online may require hands-on laboratory experience prior to graduation.
 While distance learning can be extremely effective in many ways, there are some career prerequisites that require a student’s physical presence.